 African Milk Tree Light, Location & Temperature

-African milk trees are bright light plants and worship the sun and require at least 6 hours of sunlight every day.
+African milk trees are bright light plants and they worship the sun and require at least 6 hours of sunlight every day.
 While they will tolerate partial shade and indirect light you will find they thrive in a bright sunny location.
 Sunny, south facing windows usually allow for the best lighting.

 Keep your plant in a location that stays at a consistent temperature above 10C, avoid placing near drafts and move from cold window sills during the winter.